Sauli Niinistö: Russian invasion of Ukraine and accession of Finland to NATO

 In an interview with The Washington Post in January 2022, Niinistö stated that he could not speak to Putin's intentions regarding the frozen relations between Russia and the West, but cited what he described as Finnish "wisdom" on experiences in dealing with Moscow.
 "Finns certainly learned the wisdom that a Cossack, that means a Russian soldier, takes all that is loose.
 You have to be very, very, clear, where the fixed line is."
 When he was asked to shed light on his thoughts about Putin after the Russian invasion of Ukraine on 24 February 2022, Niinistö replied: "The masks have now been taken off, showing only the face of war."

 On 4 March 2022, Niinistö visited Washington, D.C., to meet President Joe Biden and number of other US politicians and security personnel.
 The meetings were initiated by Niinistö's office earlier the same week.
 In a press conference with Finnish media, Niinistö said that in the meeting the presidents discussed the Russian invasion of Ukraine and its impact on European and Finnish security.
 Furthermore, they agreed on deepening Finnish-US security co-operation and bilateral relations.

 On 12 May 2022, ten weeks after the beginning of the Russian invasion of Ukraine, Niinistö and prime minister Sanna Marin advocated in a joint statement for a 'NATO membership without delay'.
 Niinistö also made his last call with Putin that month, telling him that Finland's decision to join NATO was the Russian leader's "own doing."
+Finland and Sweden applied for NATO membership on 18 May 2022.
+On the same day, Turkey formally blocked the start of accession negotiations for Finland and Sweden.

 On 19 May 2022, Niinistö made a statement regarding Finland's NATO membership, stating that they are ready to address Turkey's security concerns, are ready for dialogue, always take terrorism seriously and always condemn terrorism.